stuartasiimwe7/AWSInventoryManager/frontend/frontend_README.md

 - **ES7+ React/Redux/React-Native Snippets:** Provides handy shortcuts for React/Redux code.
 - **Prettier:** Automatically formats your code on save for consistency.
+- **IntelliSense for CSS class names in HTML:** Provides CSS class name completion for better productivity.
+- **GitHub Copilot:** Assists with code suggestions and autocompletion using AI.

 Optionally, install these browser and VS Code tools: